 - Memorable experiences, resume advantages, and enhanced networking

-- Please submit application by December 11, 2019 to Chelsie Huseman in Kleberg 241E OR via email at firstname.lastname@example.org (electronic copy of application also available by emailing Chelsie)
+- Submit application to Chelsie Huseman in Kleberg 241E OR via email at firstname.lastname@example.org (electronic copy of application also available by emailing Chelsie)

 Required resources to fulfill position: